Euclase777/Union-Mod-Manager/README.md

 # Sonic Racing CrossWorlds - Unreal Mod Manager (UMM)

 A lightweight, easy-to-use mod manager for **Sonic Racing CrossWorlds**.
-Manage your mods, install/uninstall them easily, and launch your game—all from one simple interface.
+Manage your mods, install/uninstall them easily, and launch your game all from one simple interface.

 > ⚠ Note: The Config Editor is currently **non-functional**.
 Mods must have a `config.ini` manually created for metadata display.